Deborah Coblentz, LMFT

 Licensed in: California & Oregon

 Deborah Coblentz is a licensed marriage and family therapist dedicated to providing compassionate, evidenced-based psychotherapeutic services to children, adolescents, couples and families.
-With a Bachelor of Art Degree, from the University of Wisconsin-Madison, in Physical Education and Coaching, where she served as a Division 1 Scholarship Student-Athlete and a Master of Art Degree, from John F. Kennedy University, in Clinical Psychology, she prides herself in assisting others to reach optimal levels of performance, with confidence.
+With a Bachelor of Science Degree, from the University of Wisconsin-Madison, in Physical Education and Coaching, where she served as a Division 1 Scholarship Student-Athlete and a Master of Art Degree, from John F. Kennedy University, in Clinical Psychology, she prides herself in assisting others to reach optimal levels of performance, with confidence.

 Deborah utilizes cognitive-behavioral therapy, to provide goal directed, structured psychotherapy sessions, designed to provide quick symptom relief from anxiety, depression and compulsive behaviors.
 With over thirty years of collective experience as a teacher, coach, psychotherapist, competitor and healthcare provider, she is able to readily assess habitual patterns of thinking to be explored, modified and enhanced, allowing clients to lead happier, more fulfilling lives.
 Deborah provides a warm and supportive therapeutic environment, whereby clients are able to blossom, as they develop their newfound skill.